 - Camera model

-In case an automatic detection is not possible (due to the lack of metadata) you have to enter the sensor width manually to be applied to all the clips receiving lens correction data.
+There are cases when an automatic detection is not possible (most probable caused by the lack of metadata of the clips).
+In this case you have to specify the sensor width manually to be applied to all clips where an automatic determination was not possible.

 - To take over the lens correction data to the clips click the “Apply Lens Data” button.